Innocent Spouse Relief

 How We Can Help

+If the IRS is trying to collect taxes related to the income of a current or former spouse that you believe you should not be forced to pay, call us right away for a free consultation.
 The statutory requirements for relief under the Innocent Spouse program and Injured Spouse program can be complicated.
-We will conduct an analysis of your situation to determine if you qualify for full or partial relief under current IRS rules.
+We will conduct an analysis of your situation to determine if you qualify for full or partial relief under current Innocent Spouse rules.
 If you qualify, we will prepare and submit an innocent or injured spouse claim on your behalf.
 If you do not qualify, you will be advised of alternative resolutions that are available to you.
-As former IRS Officers and IRS Auditors, we know how the IRS works and how to protect you and your assets.
+As former IRS Collection Officers and IRS Auditors, we know how the IRS works and how to protect you and your assets.
 Request a FREE consultation with our ex-IRS agents here.

 “You appear to have moved mountains.
 I could not have done any of this without you.
 My sincere thanks.” – Patricia C.